-Jennifer Acton Robinson is a board-certified gynecologist and obstetrician who specializes in family planning and general obstetric and gynecologic care, based in the Baltimore area.
+Jennifer Acton Robinson is a gynecologist and obstetrician who specializes in family planning and general obstetric and gynecologic care, based in the Baltimore area.
 She is an assistant professor in both the family planning division of the Johns Hopkins Department of Gynecology and Obstetrics and in the pharmacology division of the Department of Medicine.

 Dr. Robinson cares for patients seeking medical and surgical abortions as well as reversible and permanent contraceptives.
 Her current research focuses on contraception for women living with HIV, drug interactions involving hormonal birth control methods, clinical pharmacology and microbicides (products that women can use to decrease their risk of HIV infection from sex).